-By night, Hoi An, Vietnam is transformed into a dazzling paradise glimmering with brilliant silk lanterns, paper luminaries, and warm candlelight.
+By night, the Vietnamese city of Hoi An is transformed into a dazzling paradise with brilliant silk lanterns, paper luminaries, and warm candlelight.
 With the sky cloaked in darkness, we strolled by the Thu Bon River and watched as the colorful luminaries danced on the water.
 Vendors of all ages sold them along the water’s edge toContinue reading “Light Wisdom Inspired by a Sea of Vietnamese Lanterns”

 On a shady street on which we regularly strolled during our stay in Luang Prabang, Laos, we watched a sculptor as he gradually turned rustic concrete into the smooth likeness of Buddha.
 I wonder what the man pondered on those quiet afternoons – as he was overlooked by other Buddhist figures in progress – inContinue reading “Sculpting Buddha – A Meditative Exercise in Laos”

 It’s not your traditional Valentine’s Day imagery, yet these captures from our recent visit to Buddha Park — just outside of Vientiane, Laos — seemed so Cupid Day’esque.

+Where in the World?
 Photography & text © Tricia A. Mitchell.
 All Rights Reserved.

 Wat Phia Wat and its focal point — a war-scarred Buddha statue — are located in Muang Khoun, only 30 kilometers from Phonsavan, Laos.
 Muang Khoun was previously the region’s capital city, but all that remains of the capital today are the fragments of Wat Phia Wat, as well as a few stupas.
 Given ruggedContinue reading “The Enduring Buddha at War-Ravaged Wat Phia Wat, Laos”